4 Signs and Symptoms of Gum Disease

 Changes in the gums are the main signs of periodontal disease.
 In the earlier stages of gingivitis, the gums may be irritated, inflamed, puffy, and feel tender to the touch.
 The gums may also change color, appearing purplish, bright red, or dusky red.

 Periodontal disease causes gums to bleed more than usual.
-While occasional bleeding gums may occur from over-zealous brushing, using a hard-bristled toothbrush, or flossing too deep, gums that bleed frequently or easily may be cause for concern.
+While occasional bleeding gums may occur from over-zealous brushing, gums that bleed frequently or easily may be cause for concern.
 Watch for a pink tint to the toothbrush after brushing, or for blood in the sink when spitting after brushing or flossing.
 Healthy gums should not bleed regularly.

 2. Chronic bad breath

 Most people experience bad breath at some point, but if someone has persistent bad breath, this may be an indication of gum disease.
-This disease occurs due to a buildup of bacteria around the teeth and gums.
-These bacteria release gasses that cause smelly breath.
-In addition, blood in the mouth from bleeding gums can result in a persistent bad taste as well as bad breath.
+The bacteria release gasses that cause smelly breath, and blood in the mouth from bleeding gums can result in a persistent bad taste as well.

 3. Teeth sensitivity

-As the periodontal disease gets worse, and the gums pull away from the teeth, the roots of the teeth begin to be exposed.
-Because they are not protected by enamel-like teeth, they are sensitive to cold and hot temperatures.
-There are numerous causes of tooth sensitivity, but it can also indicate the disease of the gums.
+As the periodontal disease gets worse and the gums pull away from the teeth, the roots of the teeth begin to be exposed.
+Because they are not protected by enamel, they are sensitive to cold and hot temperatures.

 4. Loose teeth